uri-interop/interface/README.md

 Implementations MAY sanitize component values (e.g. by applying [`trim()`][]).

-Implementations MAY validate component values; the implementation MUST throw _LogicException_ (or an extension thereof) when the component value is invalid.
+Implementations MAY validate component values; the implementation MUST throw _LogicException_ (or an extension thereof) when a component value is invalid.

 Implementations MAY define additional properties and methods not defined in these interfaces.